2022 Flagship Program

-Ikpemesi O (she/they) is a Nigerian-American musician, artist and performer.
+Ikpemesi O (she/her/hers) is a Nigerian-American musician, artist and performer.
 She loves exploring the world through vocal music, poetry and spoken word.
-A community builder to the core, her art explores the human experience through the lens of finding joy in the little things while critically examining the world around them towards the goal of creating empathy and highlighting our shared human experience.
+A community builder to the core, her art explores the human experience through the lens of finding joy in the little things while critically examining the world around her towards the goal of creating empathy and highlighting our shared human experience.
 She has a BA in Voice Performance from Albion College.
-Currently, she is working as a freelance singer and artist since wrapping up a Master in Music Performance Degree with a specialization in Voice at Bowling Green State University in April.
+Currently, she is working as a freelance singer and artist since wrapping up a Master of Music Performance in Voice at Bowling Green State University in April.
 For performance inquiries please reach out to her on Instagram.

 Ivonne Navas Domínguez, 2022

 Ivonne is a multidisciplinary artist from Cali, Colombia, based in Mexico since 2010.
 She uses performance as a vehicle to create experiences that question our human existence, reflecting on being present, and on the endurance and vulnerability of our nature.
 Her Experimental Creation Laboratories—which include videoperformance, video installation, experimental video with mobile devices and collective mapping with various communities—have been presented internationally in museums, cultural centers, universities, and festivals.
 She holds a BFA in Visual Arts from Universidad del Valle and an MFA in Visual Arts and Urban Arts from the UNAM.